How Much Does a Wheelchair Ramp Cost in 2025?

 Calculating the Slope and Length

 The slope is the most critical safety concern when designing a ramp.
-For a permanent fixture, use the lowest slope possible, no more than 1 inch of rise per 1 foot of length.
+For a permanent fixture, use the lowest slope possible, no more than one inch of rise per one foot of length.

-To estimate the length needed, measure the height in inches and change the inches to feet.
-For example, a ramp that’ll rise 30 inches must be at least 30 feet, not including the landings.
+To estimate the length needed, measure the height in inches and convert the inches to feet.
+For example, a ramp that rises 30 inches must be at least 30 feet long, not including the landings.

 Insurance and Financial Assistance